nvidia-holoscan/meta-tegra-holoscan/env/README.md

-# OpenEmbedded/Yocto Build Container for NVIDIA Clara Holoscan
+# OpenEmbedded/Yocto Build Container for NVIDIA Holoscan

-This container image contains runtime dependencies, scripts, and the NVIDIA-proprietary binary packages that are required to build an OpenEmbedded BSP image for NVIDIA Clara Developer Kits with dGPU support.
+This container image contains runtime dependencies, scripts, and the NVIDIA-proprietary binary packages that are required to build an OpenEmbedded BSP image for NVIDIA Holoscan Developer Kits with dGPU support.

 The following documentation provides information specific to the usage of the Holoscan Build Container, and may be missing information from the main